 Several people have asked us about our new (new this past spring) Helly Hansen foul weather gear, in person and on this blog, so here’s our review after testing it out this summer in Alaska and this fall on the West Coast.

-Verdict: Excellent, highly recommended!
+Verdict: Highly recommended!
 I thought I would wear it only in rough conditions, but I’ve actually worn it much more than that because it’s so comfortable.

 What I like:

-- Shell only.
-It’s not an insulated jacket, so it’s not bulky and I can choose how much I want to layer up underneath.
-So it’s versatile, though I admit I wore it more in the cold of Alaska than the milder conditions of California.
+- Lightweight because it’s only a shell.
+It’s not insulated, so it’s not bulky and I can choose how much I want to layer up underneath.
+So it’s versatile.

-Best features: Lightweight, not bulky, very wind- and waterproof (again, water beads on them!), comfortable, good fit, easy to move around and work in.
-Plus, I love the drop-seat in the ladies’ version! 🙂
+Best features: Lightweight, not bulky, very wind- and waterproof, comfortable, good fit, easy to move around and work in.
+Plus, I like the drop-seat in the ladies’ version! 🙂

 Qualms?
 I wish they had little pockets for your hands for when you’re not wearing a jacket.